microsoft/pai/contrib/samba-aad-server/README.md

         -- user2
         -- user3
 ```
 data: Shared folder.
 user: User private folder, user folder will be created when user first use samba.

 - Nginx service
 A service that can query user groups through domain user name.

 ### How to Use <a name="How_to_Use"></a>
+- Replace with your own configs
+krb5.conf: Replace realms.
+smb.conf: Replace realm and id map.
+domaininfo.py: Replace corp domains.

 - Build docker image
 ```
 ./build.sh